winterbe/java8-tutorial/README.md

 Collections.sort(names, (String a, String b) -> b.compareTo(a));
 ```

 For one line method bodies you can skip both the braces `{}` and the `return` keyword.
-But it gets even more shorter:
+But it gets even shorter:

 ```java
 names.sort((a, b) -> b.compareTo(a));